lovehifi/build-lms-sq-raudio/README.md

 # Build LMS-rAudio for Pi 2, Pi 3 and Pi 4 (64 bit)

-This guide explains how to build LMS-rAudio for Raspberry Pi 2 and Pi 3.
+This guide explains how to build LMS-rAudio for Raspberry Pi 2, Pi 3 and Pi 4.
 Follow the steps below to set up LMS-rAudio.

 ## Instructions Pi 2, Pi 3